tgirke/GEN242/content/en/tutorials/systempiper/systemPipeR.md

 all or most workflow steps with CWL workflow and parameter files.
 Due to time and space restrictions, the CWL-centric approach is not covered by this tutorial.

-The following code generates a `data.frame` containing important read alignment statistics such as the total number of reads in the FASTQ files, the number of total alignments, as well as the number of primary alignments in the corresponding BAM files.
+The following R code step generates a `data.frame` containing important read alignment statistics such as the total number of reads in the FASTQ files, the number of total alignments, as well as the number of primary alignments in the corresponding BAM files.
 The constructor function `LineWise` requires the `step_name` and the R code assigned to the `code` argument.
-The R code should be enclosed by braces (`{}`) followed by new lines.
+The R code should be enclosed by braces (`{}`).

 ``` r
 appendStep(sal) <- LineWise(code = {